tharwaninitin/etlflow/docs/readme.template.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.tharwaninitin/etlflow-core_2.12/badge.svg)](https://mvnrepository.com/artifact/com.github.tharwaninitin/etlflow-core)
 [![javadoc](https://javadoc.io/badge2/com.github.tharwaninitin/etlflow-core_2.12/javadoc.svg)](https://javadoc.io/doc/com.github.tharwaninitin/etlflow-core_2.12)

-**EtlFlow** is an ecosystem of functional libraries in Scala based on ZIO for running complex **_Auditable_** workflows which can interact with Google Cloud Platform, AWS, Kubernetes, Databases and more.
+**EtlFlow** is an ecosystem of functional libraries in Scala based on ZIO for running complex **_Auditable_** jobs/workflows which can interact with Google Cloud Platform, AWS, Kubernetes, Databases and more.

-Below are some salient features of this library.
+Below are some salient features of this library (most of these features are inherited by ZIO).

 - **Functional**.
-Rapidly compose complex **workflows** from simple tasks.
+Rapidly compose complex **jobs/workflows** from simple tasks.
+- **Auditable**.
+Build jobs/workflows that provides auditability by default for multiple backends.
 - **Fibers**.
 Built on non-blocking fibers that never waste or leak resources, which lets you build scalable, resilient, and reactive applications
 - **Resource-safe**.
-Build workflows that never leak resources (including threads!), even when they fail.
+Build jobs/workflows that never leak resources (including threads!), even when they fail.
+- **Compile Time DI**.
+Build jobs/workflows that allows resolving dependencies at compile time.
-- **Concurrent**.
-Easily build concurrent workflows without deadlocks, race conditions, or complexity.
+- **Concurrent and Asynchronous**.
+Easily build concurrent asynchronous or synchronous jobs/workflows without deadlocks, race conditions, or complexity.
-- **Asynchronous**.
-Write sequential code that looks the same whether it's asynchronous or synchronous.
 - **Type-safe**.
 Use the full power of the Scala compiler to catch bugs at compile time.
 - **Testable**.
-Inject test services into your workflow for fast, deterministic, and type-safe testing.
+Inject test services into your job/workflow for fast, deterministic, and type-safe testing.
 - **Resilient**.
-Build workflows that never lose errors, and which respond to failure locally and flexibly.
+Build jobs/workflows that never lose errors, and which respond to failure locally and flexibly.

 [//]: # (## Documentation)
 [//]: # ()